Best action from first session as Brecel leads Selby

-World Snooker Championship Final 2023: Best shots from first session as Mark Selby v Luca Brecel
+World Snooker Championship final 2023: Mark Selby v Luca Brecel - best shots from first session

 There was an error